 An often overlooked element in your marketing is to segment your law firm’s marketing and website analytics data by geography.
 Instead of looking at your entire Google Analytics data set in aggregate, for example, it would be more helpful for you to filter out all the data from outside of the regions that you serve.
 For example, if you’re licensed in Colorado, then why in the world would you give equal weighting in your analytics analysis to visitors from Georgia or Florida?
 By looking at the actual data that impacts your business, you’ll gain a much clearer sense of what’s working and how to optimize it for further marketing results.

 5. Go Mobile

 Mobile Internet usage actually surpassed desktop Internet usage this past year.
 According to the Mobile Marketing Association, 43% of Americans use their mobile devices as their primary search tool, and according to the Local Search Association, 60% of U.S. adults search for local services specifically on mobile devices.
+You can learn more about some of the fascinating statistics surrounding mobile internet usage by checking out this interesting guide from the broadbandsearch website.
 With numbers like these in mind, it’s imperative that your website design is responsive so that your target local audience can view your site easily on their smartphones.

 6. Local SEO